 Rogers has spent his career moving effortlessly between science and technology, always with an eye towards practical application and societal impact.
-In his current role as a professor of materials science and engineering at the University of Illinois, Rogers leads an interdisciplinary team of young researchers.
-The group’s inventive process entails identifying society’s most pressing issues and finding their most compelling solutions.
+Rogers led an interdisciplinary team of young researchers as a professor of materials science and engineering at the University of Illinois.
+The group’s inventive process entailed identifying society’s most pressing issues and finding their most compelling solutions.
 Not surprisingly, Rogers’ work often falls within the realms of human health and energy.

 Understanding the increasing importance of sustainable energy sources, Rogers also developed high-performance semiconductors in the form of tiny solar cells.
 This innovation is currently in advanced stages of commercialization through another of his start-up companies, Semprius Inc., including a joint development effort with Siemens.

 No matter the focus, Rogers strives to mature his prototypes to the furthest possible extent in the laboratory before handing them off for commercialization.
 Without his persistence in the lab, commercialization would not be possible.
 “The key to success is pursuing ideas relentlessly, with an eye toward endpoints that have potential for major positive societal ramifications,” Rogers said.
 Beyond persistence, establishing a web of collaborative relationships is what allows him to enter many different fields simultaneously and successfully.